Welcome to our review of Nature’s Evolutionary Diet Dog Food.

 Secondary Ingredients

-The three ingredients immediately following the primary ingredients are highlighted as the secondary ingredients in this Blue Buffalo Wilderness Nature’s Evolutionary Diet Dry Dog Food Review.
+The three ingredients immediately following the primary ingredients are highlighted as the secondary ingredients in this Nature’s Evolutionary Diet Dog Food Review.

 → Brown rice is a gluten-free grain that provides B vitamins, minerals, and energy from healthy carbs.
 Its fiber helps digestion and is safe for dogs with gluten sensitivities.